WestGrid/trainingMaterials/pages/visualization.md

 In this webinar we review the visualization techniques found in 2017 WestGrid's <i>Visualize This!</i>
 contest submissions:

-- toy conceptual animation created entirely in ParaView, along with the use of programmable sources for rendering grass, house and roof elements in the same scene with the turbine, and forming shadows under the turbine blades,
+- toy conceptual animation created entirely in ParaView, along with the use of programmable sources,
 - using Stream Tracer With Custom Source filter to animate streamlines in a stationary flow,
 - using integration time contours to animate the grids of dots moving along streamlines,
 - animating many properties simultaneously in a single Animation View timeline,